-There are many stories explaining how the classic "Olivier" Russian salad landed in Spain and became a favourite that's served all over the country.
+There are many stories explaining how the classic Ukrainian salad served at special occasions landed in Spain and became a country favourite.
 The "tuna" is unique to Spain, however.
 The tasty, tangy mayo-laden dressing keeps the tuna preserved so it can keep in the fridge a few days -- also allowing the flavours time to meld and develop.
 Rosemary oil and Sherry vinegar combine beautifully and saves you from having to add fresh herbs.

 SOURCE: SPAIN by Emily Lycopolus